marama09/PUBG-Exploratory-Data-Analysis-EDA-/README.md

 * What is the average person that kills many players? ?
 * How many  99% of people kills have?
 * How many most kills are recorded?
-* What is the impact of damage on the number of kills?
 * What's the best strategy to win in PUBG?
 Should you sit in one spot and hide your way into victory, or do you need to be the top shot?
-* Does killing more people increases the chance of winning the game?
 * Can we predict the finishing position of a player in the game?
-* What is affects of the player's win?
 * How do we catch the fraudsters in the game?
   <br>